apua/ATN/README.rst

 -   [v] anyone can copy from my TD

--   [ ] I can only execute my TD with my SUTs
+-   [ ] I can only execute my TD with SUTs I reserved

 -   [ ] test execution will fetch ISO/TL/TR automatically